 Y our goal is to maintain the consistency of your beliefs as you add new beliefs.
-This chapter is devoted to exploring hearth a line of the consistency of your beliefs as you add new beliefs. is devoted to exploring how to achieve this goal.
+This chapter is devoted to exploring how to achieve this goal.
+All of is devoted to exploring how to achieve this goal.
 All of us want to remove any inconsistent beliefs we have, because if we don't then we are accepting something impossible.
 We aren't like the red queen in Alice in Wonderland who said she could believe six impossible things before breakfast.